Sam Kooiker

 Sam Kooiker (born March 9, 1974) is an American politician who served as Mayor of Rapid City, South Dakota from 2011 to 2015.
+Kooiker returned to his home state of Iowa and successively served as city manager for the cities of Cherokee and Sheldon.

 Early life

 Kooiker was born on March 9, 1974, in Japan, while his father John Kooiker taught at the Christian Academy.
 The family returned to the United States in 1975, where Kooiker and three siblings grew up on the family farm in Boyden, Iowa.
 He attended Western Christian High School in the neighboring town of Hull.
 While in high school, Kooiker held a job at Hy-Vee's Sheldon and Sioux Center stores.
 He earned bachelor's degrees in criminal justice and psychology and a master's degree in public administration from the University of South Dakota (USD).
 During his time at USD, Kooiker continued working for Hy-Vee in Vermillion, South Dakota, and was also an intern at the Sioux City Police Department in his home state of Iowa.

 Kooiker and his wife moved to Rapid City in the summer of 1999, where he worked at Gateway Computers for eight years; at the South Dakota Division of Vocational Rehabilitation for about a year; and at Golden West Technologies for six years.

 In 2015, Kooiker's father was elected to the Iowa House of Representatives.